oharbol/Crypto_Trader/Machine Learning/README.md

 While most MDPs have states that represents a positive and negative reward at the terminal state, our DQN will utilize the realized gain and loss from selling as the terminal state respectively.
 Each action that the DQN takes is stored in a "replay memory" that will be learned upon by a smaller batch once the minimum number of steps have been take.

 ### Data
 __Trading View Technical Analysis Data:__ The initial data that I am utilizing to train the model comes from the tradingview technical analysis as stated above.
 The technical data returend involves 26 different indicators: 11 Oscillators and 15 Moving Averages.
 Each indicator returns a BUY, SELL, or NEUTRAL signal in the form of 0, 1, and 2.
-I can easily translate these values into one-hot encoded values for the model to learn a lot quicker.
+These can be easily translated into 3-bit one-hot encoded values for the model to learn a lot quicker.

 |Pros|Cons|
 |----|----|
 |One-hot encoded|Need to collect more data|
 |A lot of data to use| Need to conduct a lot of tests by dropping certain signals|

-__Simple Volume Strategy Data:__
+__Simple Volume Strategy Data:__ The raw data needed for the SVS strategy is the 50 EMA, 200 EMA, ADX, Volume, and Heikin-Ashi candle sticks.
+This data is converted into onehot encodings for each of the triggers for a long entry.

+Note: I have coded the Heikin-Ashi candles for a onehot encoding of 4 bits to represent the four different types of candles while all others have 2 bits.

+Note: Volume has not been added to the onehot encoding as of now.

 |Pros|Cons|
 |----|----|